function-store/RpiEinky/README.md

 - **File Management** - Delete individual files or multiple files at once
 - **Responsive Design** - Works on desktop, tablet, and mobile devices
 - **Network Access** - Access from any device on your local network (TODO remote network)
+ - **Playlists** - Multiple playlists, reorder items, randomize, and pick active playlist from the main UI
+ - **Override** - Manual display or Clear acts as an override that pauses the playlist until timeout or until you press Start Playlist

 ### Display Capabilities
 - **Multiple File Types** - Images (JPG, PNG, BMP), text files, PDFs, and more